COG Staff

 Board Member

 Having been in Albany County for over 45 years and raised a family here, JD has taught Physical Education in the rural schools while working as a ranch hand/foreman in southern Albany County.
-Recently retired (mostly), the has volunteered for various COG projects over the past few years, and is looking forward to continuing to give back to the land that he and his family have enjoyed over the years.
+Recently retired (mostly), he has volunteered for various COG projects over the past few years, and is looking forward to continuing to give back to the land that he and his family have enjoyed over the years.

 Sara Brodnax